 Have you ever felt nervous to go to the dentist?
 At Carmel Mountain Dental Care, our patients feel safe and cared for at every dental appointment.
 Starting visits to the dentist early-on is a great way to encourage positivity as children build a relationship with their dentist.
 Especially at children's appointments, our dental team works tirelessly to provide a comforting and friendly environment.

-Dr. Lee, Dr. Moeckel, and Dr. Saade make a point to treat kids with extra friendly attitudes because we know how impactful a positive dental experience can be at a young age.
+Dr. Lee and Dr. Moeckel make a point to treat kids with extra friendly attitudes because we know how impactful a positive dental experience can be at a young age.

 When our young patients know and trust our team, treatment becomes a breeze.
 That's why establishing and developing that trust is one of our top priorities.